 Greater Shepparton attracts an estimated 1.2 million visitors per annum according to Tourism Research Australia.
-Much of this visitation (900,000) is attributed to daytrip visitors.
+Much of this visitation is attributed to daytrip visitors (900,000 per annum).

-Analysis of visitor data for Greater Shepparton shows the key drivers for visitation include visiting friends and relatives, shopping, business travel, health care, education, events and holiday purposes.
+Analysis of visitor data for Greater Shepparton shows the key drivers for visitation include visiting friends and relatives, shopping, business travel, health care, education, events, and holiday purposes.
 The range of drivers for visitation highlight the need for a much broader focus than traditional holiday leisure tourism with regard to targeted marketing and visitor servicing.